-If the test model should become loose or disconnect from the test bed during a test, quickly decrease the wind speed to 0 to shutdown the tunnel by pressing the key.
+If the test model should become loose or disconnect from the test bed during a test, quickly decrease the wind speed to 0 to shutdown the tunnel by pressing the equivalent key.
 Once the wind speed has reached zero, you may remove and repair the test model.
-If the wind tunnel has been damaged, have the tunnel repaired before continuing any further testing by contacting Interactive Instruments.
+If the wind tunnel has been damaged, have the tunnel repaired by Interactive Instruments before continuing any further testing.